Foods and Nutrition

 To learn about prerequisites for the Food & Nutrition program, please click on the appropriate category below:

-- Honors Specialization in Nutrition and Dietetics (BSc)
+- Honours Specialization in Nutrition and Dietetics (BSc)

-- Honors Specialization in Food Science and Technology (BSc)
+- Honours Specialization in Food Science and Technology (BSc) – (admission discontinued; for students admitted prior to September 2019)

-- Honors Specialization in Nutrition and Families (BA)
+- Honours Specialization in Nutrition and Families (BA)

-- Honors Specialization in Nutrition and Dietetics/HBA Combined Degree Program
+- Honours Specialization in Nutrition and Dietetics/HBA Combined Degree Program

 - Specialization in Foods and Nutrition (BSc)